Perception and the Brain

 2. Intuition is knowledge from within – non-conscious thinking.

 Our bodies hold emotions and memories that are not always conscious.
 Intuition is processed in the pre-frontal cortex, where the brain picks up on recurring patterns.
-Often called the sixth sense, it is a type of perception – the ability to see, hear or become aware of something through the senses.
+Often called the sixth sense, it is the next step after perception – the ability to see, hear or become aware of something through the senses.
+It is conscious.

 Those gaps in thinking are fleeting – usually only a fraction of a second for the average person.
 As a matter of fact, most are not even aware of them.
 The conceptual mind quickly takes over, adding labels, meaning, and interpretation to the perception.
 However, we can train ourselves to stay with the perception longer (See The Practice of Contemplative Photography).